Dinesh Kumar (bowls)

-Dinesh Kumar Singh (born 1977) is an Indian lawn bowler.
+Dinesh Kumar Singh (born 6 June 1977) is an Indian lawn bowler.
+He reached a career high ranking of world number 10 in August 2026.

 Bowls career

 Kumar has represented India at three Commonwealth Games in the triples at the 2010 Commonwealth Games, the pairs and fours at the 2014 Commonwealth Games and in the triples and fours at the 2018 Commonwealth Games.
 In the 2014 men's fours the team topped their section but lost the bronze medal play off to Australia.
 Four years later the men's fours team won section B but failed to win a medal after losing to Wales in the quarter-finals.
 In 2022, he competed in the men's pairs and the men's fours at the 2022 Commonwealth Games.
 In the fours event as part of the team with Navneet Singh, Chandan Kumar Singh and Sunil Bahadur he reached the final and secured a silver medal.

 Kumar won a triples bronze medal at the 2019 Asia Pacific Bowls Championships in the Gold Coast, Queensland.

 In 2020, he was selected for the 2020 World Outdoor Bowls Championship in Australia, which resulted in cancellation following the COVID-19 pandemic.
 In 2023, he was selected by the Indian national team, to represent them at the sport's blue riband event, the 2023 World Bowls Championship.
 He participated in the men's triples and the men's fours events.

 In November 2025, he won the singles silver medal at the 2025 Bowls World Cup, losing to Sam Tolchard in the final.